ispyboy/blockly-games-pond-answer/README.md

 •	Prioritization potential: can be extended to target low-health enemies first (e.g., bomber).

 # How it works
-1. Movement: small circle steps keep the duck moving safely across the arena.<br/>
+1. Movement: small leaf-like steps keep the duck moving safely across the arena.<br/>
 2. Scanning: scans every 10° (or adjustable) to find enemies within cannon range.<br/>
 3. Firing: uses narrow scans to ensure accurate hits on stationary or moving targets.<br/>
 4. Collision avoidance: checks proximity to walls and enemies, adjusting movement to prevent damage.